1. Rules of debate at meetings

 - In accordance with standing order 3(e) above, a question shall not require a response at the meeting nor start a debate on the question.
 The Chair of the meeting may direct that a written or oral response be given.

-- A person shall raise his hand when requesting to speak.
+- A person shall raise their hand when requesting to speak.

-- A person who speaks at a meeting shall direct his comments to the chair of the meeting.
+- A person who speaks at a meeting shall direct their comments to the chair of the meeting.

 - Only one person is permitted to speak at a time.
 If more than one person wants to speak, the Chair of the meeting shall direct the order of speaking.